KeznetLisimati/Online-Software-Payments/README.md

 Company clients can sign up or login to the company web portal and look for software to download.
 The client will pay for the software before download and after that a license key is generated.

-Technologies
+Technologies includes,
-Java
+Java,
-Spring Boot
+Spring Boot,
-Java Script
+Java Script,
-MySQL Workbench
+MySQL Workbench.